 The lighthouse also features a museum with exhibits on maritime history and the life of a lighthouse keeper.

-The first St. Augustine Lighthouse was approximately 300 yards northeast of the current Lighthouse and actually fell into the ocean in 1880!
+The first St. Augustine Lighthouse was approximately 300 yards northeast of the current Lighthouse and fell into the ocean in 1880!
 This current location was selected due to its relatively high elevation atop an old beach dune.

 No weekend in St. Augustine is complete without a visit to Old Town, the historic heart of the city.
 Here, you’ll find cobblestone streets, quaint shops, and a variety of attractions that showcase the city’s rich history.